CONTACT & STAFF

 Resonant inelastic X-ray scattering is a photon-in/photon-out technique that measures the energy and momentum change of photons scattered by the sample.
 The energy and momentum lost in the inelastic process are transferred to intrinsic excitations inside the material under study.
 RIXS has some unique features that distinguish it from other inelastic techniques based on the scattering of neutrons (INS), electrons (EELS), or light (Raman), commonly used to study elementary excitations.
 It is bulk sensitive, requires only small sample volumes, it is element and orbital specific, polarization dependent, and covers a large scattering phase-space.
 With soft X rays in the range of 200 to 1200 eV, RIXS is particularly useful for studying 3d transition metals and light elements in complex oxides, correlated electron materials, molecular complexes, catalysts, and metalloenzymes, among others.

-The RIXS endstation is composed of an in-house developed soft X-ray spectrometer based on a VLS cylindrical diffraction grating (2000 l/mm) and a high spatial resolution area detector (EMCCD RIXSCAM2).
+The RIXS endstation is composed by an in–house developed soft X-ray spectrometer based on a VLS cylindrical diffraction grating (2000 l/mm) and a high spatial resolution area detector (EMCCD RIXSCAM2).
 The spectrometer is connected to a main chamber with differentially pumped rotatable flange that allows continuous rotation under vacuum.
-The radiation scattered by the sample is collected in the horizontal plane at a variable 2θ angle of 30-150 deg relative to the incident X rays.
-They are dispersed by a cylindrical VLS grating into a set of 2 EMCCD detectors that perform single photon counting.
-A high-precision manipulator with 4 axis (X, Y, Z, theta) performs the positioning of the samples in the X-ray beam and rotation to control the momentum transfer direction relative to the sample surface.
+The radiation scattered by the sample is collected in the horizontal plane at a variable 2q angle of 30-150 deg relative to the incident X-rays.
+They are dispersed by a cylindrical VLS grating into a set of 2 EMCCD detectors that performs single photon counting.
+A high precision manipulator with 4 axis (X, Y, Z, theta) performs positioning of the samples in the X-ray beam and rotation to control the momentum transfer direction relative to the sample surface.

 Experiment | Information | STATUS |